FHIR/sql-on-fhir-v2/input/pagecontent/StructureDefinition-ViewDefinition-notes.md

 1. If the [`collection`](StructureDefinition-ViewDefinition-definitions.html#diff_ViewDefinition.select.column.collection) is not
 set to *true*, the returned data type must be a single value.
 2. If the `path` is a series of *parent.child.subPath* navigation steps from a known data type, either from the root resource or a child of an ofType() function, then the data type for each column is determined by the structure definition it comes from.
-3. If the terminal expression is one of the [required FHIRPath functions](#core-fhirpath-expressions-required) with a defined return type, then the column will be of that data type.
+3. If the terminal expression is one of the [supported FHIRPath functions](#supported-fhirpath-functionality) with a defined return type, then the column will be of that data type.
 For instance, if the `path` ends in exists() or lowBoundary(), the data type for the column would be boolean or an instant type, respectively.
 4. A path that ends in ofType() will be of the type given to that function.

 Note that type inference is an optional feature and some implementations may